yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ````
 Example 1:
 Question: Given a convex polygon with 3 sides, its first 2 interior angles are: 16.0°, 80.0°.
-What is the measure of the remaining interior angle (in degrees)?
+What is the measure of the remaining interior angle (in degrees)?Return only the angle as your answer.Do not give the units in your answer.
 Answer: 84
 Metadata: {'n_sides': 3, 'known_angles': [16.0, 80.0], 'sum_of_known_angles': 96.0, 'missing_angle_raw': 84.0, 'missing_angle_rounded': 84, 'total_interior_sum': 180}

 Example 2:
 Question: A convex polygon has 3 sides.
 The measures of the first 2 interior angles are: 83.0°, 46.0°.
-Find the measure of the last interior angle.
+Find the measure of the last interior angle.Return only the angle as your answer.Do not give the units in your answer.
 Answer: 51
 Metadata: {'n_sides': 3, 'known_angles': [83.0, 46.0], 'sum_of_known_angles': 129.0, 'missing_angle_raw': 51.0, 'missing_angle_rounded': 51, 'total_interior_sum': 180}

 Example 3:
 Question: Given a convex polygon with 6 sides, its first 5 interior angles are: 143.0°, 148.0°, 39.0°, 55.0°, 107.0°.
-What is the measure of the remaining interior angle (in degrees)?
+What is the measure of the remaining interior angle (in degrees)?Return only the angle as your answer.Do not give the units in your answer.
 Answer: 228
 Metadata: {'n_sides': 6, 'known_angles': [143.0, 148.0, 39.0, 55.0, 107.0], 'sum_of_known_angles': 492.0, 'missing_angle_raw': 228.0, 'missing_angle_rounded': 228, 'total_interior_sum': 720}